kagarlickij/azuredevops-security-automation/README.md

 7. Check Git permissions for each group
 [get_ace.py](get_ace.py) script will check if current permissions match desired

+8. Check Git repos settings [task](check_git_repos.py) performs the following checks on all repos in the project:
+Check if all branches follow naming standards: allowed names are `master`, `feature/` and `bugfix/`
+Check if all branches are up to date: latest commit shouldn't be older than 30 days, however `master` branch is excluded from this check
+Check if all Pull requests are up to date: pull requests shouldn't be older than 10 days
+All 3 checks generate warnings, not errors
+The latest one checks if `master` branch has at least one policy assigned, and if now, error will be raised
+Some repos can be excluded from checking by putting name to [excluded_repos.txt](excluded_repos.txt) file

-8. Check Build permissions for each group
+9. Check Build permissions for each group
 [get_ace.py](get_ace.py) script will check if current permissions match desired

-9. Check Release permissions for each group
+10. Check Release permissions for each group
 [get_ace.py](get_ace.py) script will check if current permissions match desired

-10. Export feed info
+11. Export feed info
 `FEED_ID` var is exported for further usage

 11. Check Artifact feed permissions for each group